Let me share with you our personal spending money strategy that both maximizes rewards and minimizes spending.

 We took his layoff as an opportunity to spend more time together and to do some travelling; after all, since we had a fully stocked emergency fund, we knew we could take the gift of time we were given and enjoy it while it lasted.
 Also, both of us having been laid off before, we knew that it was a temporary situation and it was best to take advantage of the time we had been given instead of wallowing on the couch wondering “why me”.

-On the other hand, we knew we had to keep a close eye on our money.
+On the other hand, we knew we had to keep a close eye on our money — everyone needs to when looking at how to manage your money after a layoff.
 Suddenly we were thinking about how to manage your money when a good bit of it stops coming in.

 Spending needed to be tightened up just in case we were in this for the long haul.
 So while we extended a Thanksgiving trip to also include two nights' stay at Hot Springs Arkansas and a detour to see the Duck Dynasty headquarters on the way home, and went on a trip to Austin, and had an extended stay in PA for the holidays, we used our heads to do so (stayed with family in both Arkansas and PA, used reward points for the hotel stay in Austin, etc.).

-Even though I had denied this line of thinking in the past (the line that says you will spend more money if you use plastic than if you use cash), I decided we should give a full-cash budget a try (my husband, who admittedly was not as disciplined in his credit card spending as me, was game).
+Even though I had denied this line of thinking in the past (the line that says you will spend more money if you use plastic than if you use cash), I decided we should give a full-cash budget a try for one of our main money management strategies (my husband, who admittedly was not as disciplined in his credit card spending as me, was game).

 The Results of a Cash-Only Budget